-This is the second of three short posts on PACER:
+This is the third in a series of posts about PACER:

 - Why Should Congress Care About PACER?

 - What Should be Done About the PACER Problem?

 Let’s outline what you should do, what Congress should do, and what the courts should do:

 What you should do about the PACER Problem